natareo/assembly-workshop-2021/_episodes/02-hoon-2--data-structures.md

 t=""
 ```

-Finally, the most general mold is \texttt{*} which simply matches any noun—and thus anything in Hoon at all.
+Finally, the most general mold is `*` which simply matches any noun—and thus anything in Hoon at all.
 The `*` applied to a value yields the _bunt_, or default empty definition.

 ```
 > *@ud